 Description - Auditing helps in troubleshooting operational problems and also permits forensic analysis.
-If log_min_error_statement is not set to the correct value, messages may not be classified as error messages appropriately.
-Considering general log messages as error messages would make it difficult to find actual errors, while considering only stricter severity levels as error messages may skip actual errors to log their SQL statements.
-The log_min_error_statement flag should be set in accordance with the organization's logging policy.
+If log\min\error\statement is not set to the correct value, messages may not be appropriately classified as error messages.
+Considering general log messages as error messages would make it difficult to find actual errors.
+Considering only stricter severity levels as error messages may miss actual errors and not log their SQL statements.
+The log\min\error\statement flag should be set in accordance with the organization's logging policy.
 This recommendation is applicable to PostgreSQL database instances.